• Skip to primary navigation

 In addition to the spices, you also need garlic, onion, fresh tomatoes, tomato paste, olive oil, and okra.
 Olive oil gives a nice flavor when cooking the beef and making a stew, and it is also much healthier than other vegetable oil.

 Lastly, I am using beef with bones, and the stock from the beef meat that I boiled.
-I boiled this beef for 2 hours before I start cooking this recipe.

 Notes: You should stir fry the okra and boil the beef earlier before you start cooking.
 That way, it will be more convenient when preparing the ingredient